arongida/chungus-battles-frontend/README.md

     Lose 3 battles — you're eliminated

-    Win 10 battles — you win the game

     Endgame: the final phase becomes King of the Hill, where surviving players battle for dominance until one remains!